You may be struggling for work or sick of your current job, and driving full-time for Uber looks like a good option. I've been there.

 Once you set everything up though, and you're making money on your own without a boss or someone looking over your shoulder, it's tremendously empowering.

 Even though Uber paid me significantly less than what I was accustomed to, the freedom, independence, and realization I didn't need a “job” to earn money became an addiction.
 That was (and still is) one of the best feelings I've ever experienced.
+Of course, there are higher paying gigs if you have a specific skill or background.

 That freedom for some drivers has been controversial.
 For example, there are questions about whether Uber drivers should be classified as independent contractors or employees.